 WATCH: Steelers' George Pickens makes incredible one-handed catch

-WATCH: Steelers' George Pickens makes incredible one-handed catch originally appeared on NBC Sports Chicago
+WATCH: Steelers' George Pickens makes incredible one-handed catch originally appeared on NBC Sports Philadelphia

 George Pickens did his finest Odell Beckham Jr. impersonation.